About the Game

 UI/UX Designer Game Artist

 The contents below are our early game pitches and prototypes during different periods.
-Even if most of the art assets I was drawn are not be used in the final game, but I am very glad for I got a lot of practice on drawing quick concept art which services for each prototype.
+Even if most of the game ideas and art assets I created are not be used in the final game, but I am very glad for I got a lot of practice on brainstorming and drawing quick concept art which services for each prototype.

 Story 1: A Game About Pluto